CivOmega/civomega-mod-dol/README.md

-# CivOmega: Question Module Boilerplate
+# CivOmega: Question Module Bootstrap

 This is a dummy module for [CivOmega](https://github.com/CivOmega/civomega).
 CivOmega Modules are what connect datasets and APIs to question patterns.